simplicitesoftware/documentation/docs/docs/core/system-parameters-list.md

 - no: for none of the endpoints
 - api (or yes): for the API endpoint only
-- ui: for the UI enpoint only
+- ui: for the UI endpoint only
 - all: for both API and UI endpoints

 ### `USE_WEBSERVICES_DATACACHE`